The "Gift of Tongues"

 Those who interpret 1 Corinthians thusly are missing the true meaning of Paul's advice to the Corinthians.
 This interpretation is a gross misinterpretation that has caused these "charismatic" churches to be filled with a Satanic deception that is spreading even into the mainline Protestant churches who are unfaithfully dividing the word of God.
 Sorrowfully many evangelical ministers and members have left the evangelical movement and joined in this deceptive "speaking in tongues" of these modern Pentecostals who misunderstand Paul's counsel to the Corinthian church of the first century.

 Let there be no misunderstanding on this matter.
-On the day of Pentecost when people from all over the world were gathered to observe the feast, God gave the apostles the ability to preach in foreign "unknown" languages the Gospel of the forgiveness of sin for all who put their faith in the atoning death of our Lord Jesus Christ upon the cross.
+On the day of Pentecost when people from all over the world were gathered to observe the feast, God gave the apostles the ability to preach in foreign "unknown" languages the Gospel of the forgiveness of sin for all repentant sinners who put their faith in the atoning death of our Lord Jesus Christ upon the cross.
 Many of the converts of the early church who believed and were baptized in the name of Christ also received this permanent gift to praise God and proclaim the Gospel in a language that was not their native language.
 This ability was a miracle, a gift, (charisma, in Greek) to further the gospel among all those unbelievers who did not speak either Greek or Hebrew.
 This was not an "experience" for the mere sake of worshipping God in an "experiential" way and to make one "tingle all over" with "love" and speak a gibberish that no one else in the church can understand.
-This false excitement and gibberish are blasphemy and a false spirit which is sweeping over the all the world and will deceive many.
+This false excitement and gibberish are blasphemy and a false spirit which is sweeping over all the world and will deceive many.
 It is an excitement that is absolutely devilish.
 This writer has been in Pentecostal meetings and in Roman Catholic meetings where this "experience" has taken place and it is nothing but a "Christianized" spiritualism and a connection with familiar spirits speaking through the medium of the "tongues" speaker.
 Some even claim that the "spirits" of the apostles and the Virgin Mary are speaking through them!!

 "Pentecostals" even have the blasphemous nerve to accuse and characterize those who speak out against this terrible deception and manifestation as "blaspheming the Holy Ghost", rejecting the "seal of God", and despising the "anointing of God".
 In view of this terrible deception that is sweeping today's churches is it any wonder that Paul reprovingly stated to the Corinthian church, "For I determined not to know anything among you, save Jesus Christ, and Him crucified."
 1 Cor.
 2:2 The message of Jesus Christ and Him crucified is the only message that will preserve the world today from this false spirit of "tongues" that would, if possible, deceive the very elect of God.
-All who would believe that we sinners are justified by grace alone through faith alone in the sinless life and atoning death of our Lord Jesus Christ alone ought to stand fast and resist this abomination of "tongues speaking" and ought to reprove it where ever it raises its head.
+All who would believe that we repentant sinners are justified by grace alone through faith in the sinless life and atoning death of our Lord Jesus Christ alone ought to stand fast and resist this abomination of "tongues speaking" and ought to reprove it where ever it raises its head.

 Many conservative Protestant theologians now correctly take the position that, as the early church grew and elders and deacons were appointed in the churches to give structure and organizational form to the church, the epistles and apocalyptic revelations of the apostles were organized into a unit that came to be called the New Testament "holy scripture".
 In the providence and will of God these scriptures became the source of doctrinal authority and the church became less and less dependent upon spiritual gifts like healing and other overt miracles of the Holy Spirit to direct the church and call attention to the Gospel.
 Miracles were becoming less prominent even in the ministry of the apostle Paul and the other apostles as the Christian message took hold in the Roman Empire.
 The Holy Spirit uses the Bible today rather than overt miracles as the authoritative vehicle for spreading the Good News of Jesus to all the world.

-Today all of Christendom is debating the question of the continuity of these spiritual gifts of speaking foreign languages, healings, and amazing miracles.
+Today all of Christendom is debating the question of the continuity of these spiritual gifts of speaking foreign languages, healing, and amazing miracles.
 However, today these miracles are NOT God's chosen and normative means to authoritatively verify the Word of the Gospel.
 Now we have language schools to learn the languages of the world.
 We have hospitals to bless and treat those afflicted with disease.
 We have the printing press, and radio and television, and the internet to proclaim to all the world the truth of the Bible.
 The Truth can stand on its own authority as the word of God.
 Demonstrative miracles to draw attention to the truth is not the means which the Holy Spirit is using in the final days to call attention to the message of Christ's saving redeeming love.

 Now it is Satan who is using signs and wonders (see Rev 13:14) to deceive the world, while God is using only truth to defeat the devices of the enemy.
 Thus in the very end, God's people will have only the word of God (sola scriptura) to rest their faith upon while the miraculous deceptions of the enemy are deceiving all in the world who hate the truth and choose to believe a lie.